James-E-A/pypqc/README.rst

 Usage
 =====

-Simply install from PyPI with ``pip install pypqc``, or see "Development" below if you want to tinker on the codebase!
+Simply install from PyPI with ``pip install "pypqc[falcon,hqc,kyber]"``, or see "Development" below if you want to tinker on the codebase!

+(If you are a stickler for `libre <https://www.gnu.org/philosophy/free-sw.en.html#clarifying>`_ software, you can leave off the brackets in the above command to install only the subset of libraries available under an OSI-approved license.)

 KEMs
 ----